woossi0/suite/docs/usermanual/source/dataadmin/importer/guiexample.rst

    .. figure:: img/guiexample_geotiffready.png

-      *GeoTIFF ready for import*
+      GeoTIFF ready for import

 #.
 The layer will be loaded into GeoServer.
-After completion, a select box will appear next to the layer, containing links to the (OpenLayers) Layer Preview, GeoExplorer, and Google Earth.
+After completion, a select box will appear next to the layer, containing links to the (OpenLayers) Layer Preview and Google Earth.
 Click on any of these to view the newly-loaded layer.

    .. figure:: img/guiexample_previewlinks.png

-      *Layer previewing options*
+      Layer previewing options

 .. note:: The Layer Importer doesn't require GeoTIFFs to be archived.
 As shown in the :ref:`previous example <dataadmin.importer.guiexample.shpdir>`, pointing the Layer Importer to a directory that contains a single GeoTIFF will be imported in exactly the same way.